Rosh-Made/rosh-made/blog/software-testing.md

 ![](/assets/screen-shot-2022-01-11-at-8.15.49-am.png)

- I've created a ***My Career Journey*** pdf including all these, let me know if you're interested, happy to share.
-It's a well-organized document that I passed down to a lot of people who are new to Software Testing and these are the contents that included.
+ I've created a ***My Career Journey*** document including all the above, let me know if you're interested, happy to share.
+It's a well-organized document that I've passed down to a lot of people who are new to Software Testing and these are the contents that I've included.

 ![](/assets/screen-shot-2022-01-11-at-8.19.10-am.png)